Pedro Castillo: Political positions

-Castillo has been described as a far-left, socialist, populist, and social conservative.
-He said that he is not a communist or a Chavista.
+Castillo has been described as having far-left, socialist, populist economic policies while being socially conservative.
+He said that he is not a communist or a Chavista, although his party is.
 Peru's attitude towards LGBT rights has generally been hostile and is heavily influenced by the Catholic Church, and Castillo is said to be more in line with his right-wing opponents on social issues, opposing abortion, LGBT rights, same-sex marriage, euthanasia, sex education, and the gender-equality approach in schools; this put him at odds with the progressive left that has supported him.
-The second round of the 2021 Peruvian general election pitted two socially conservative presidential candidates, in a highly polarized election, with two drastically different economic visions, as well as backgrounds; the pro-union Castillo, the first Peruvian president of peasant and rural origins, promoted left-wing values on government spending and foreign policy.
+Castillo's participation in the second round of the 2021 Peruvian presidential election placed him as one of two socially conservative candidates, in a highly polarized election.

 The Economist wrote that Castillo "combines radical rhetoric with pragmatism", and cited his work with both left-wing and right-wing groups, including Keiko Fujimori's Popular Force, during the 2017 teachers' strike.
 Le Monde diplomatique wrote that Castillo maintained support prior to being elected because his positions were "rather vague".
 Castillo later distanced himself from the far-left of the Free Peru party, stating that "the one who is going to govern is me" and there will be "no communism" in Peru under his government.
 Kahhat said Castillo limited his relationship with Free Peru and separated himself from the party's leader, adding that "it is important to remember that Castillo is a candidate but not a party member. ...
 [W]e might even say he is more conservative than the ideals of [Free Peru] would suggest."
 Anthony Medina Rivas Plata, a political scientist at the Catholic University of Santa María, said that "Castillo's rise is not because he is left-wing, but because he comes from below.
 He has never said he is a Marxist, socialist or communist.
 What he is, is an evangelical."

-After winning the first round of presidential elections, Castillo presented his ideas in a more moderated manner, maintaining a balance between the leftist ideals of Free Peru and the consensus of Peruvians.
+After winning the first round of presidential elections, Castillo presented his ideas in a more moderated manner, maintaining a balance between the leftist ideals of Free Peru and the conservative consensus of Peruvians.
 Following his ascent to the presidency, Free Peru broke from Castillo, who distanced himself from Vladimir Cerrón, believing that he moderated his positions to appease businesses and opposing politicians.
 On 30 June 2022, Castillo resigned from Free Peru.